Treatment for Systemic Lupus Erythematosus (SLE)

 Corticosteroids, which are hormones that reduce inflammation and suppress the immune system, cause a number of side effects (e.g., weight gain, high blood pressure, risk for infection, osteoporosis, cataracts, diabetes).
 It is important to regulate the dose of these medicines to maximize the benefit and reduce the risk for adverse effects.
 The risks are higher when the medication is taken for a long period of time or at high doses.

 Antimalarials may be prescribed for skin and joint symptoms of lupus.
-These medications rarely cause side effects, but they may affect the eyes.
+These medications rarely cause major side effects, but they may rarely affect the eyes.
 Patients who are taking antimalarials should have their eyes examined regularly (usually once a year).
-Plaquenil® is the most commonly prescribed antimalarial medications, and fortunately, it is very rare to develop eye problems from it.
+Plaquenil® is the most commonly prescribed antimalarial medications, and fortunately, it is rare to develop eye problems from it.

 Immunosuppressive medications are sometimes needed to reduce inflammation and suppress the immune system.
 Side effects include anemia (low red blood cell count), low white blood cell count, and an increased risk for infection.
-Patients using these drugs may also develop a predisposition to cancer in the future.
+Patients using some of these drugs may also develop a predisposition to cancer in the future.

 Other Lupus Treatments